GregTrevellick/ReadMeSynchronizer/README.md

 #### Why ?

-Well, the act of creating this repo allowed me to create my first from-scratch typescript app, and learn more about typescript, gulp & npm along the way.
+The act of creating this repo allowed me to create my first from-scratch typescript app, and learn more about typescript, gulp & npm along the way.

 #### What Next ?